 Here is a great clean eating pumpkin pie recipe with the clean eating pie crust recipe included.
 It’s made with maple syrup instead of sugar.
 The pie crust is made with whole wheat spelt flour.
 You can use any kind of milk you want.
 Pumpkin pie is a must at Thanksgiving!

 11. Apple Pie – Amy’s Healthy Baking

 This is an apple pie recipe that is made with a white whole wheat flour and maple syrup instead of sugar.
 If you’ve never used white whole wheat flour, it’s something you should look into.
 My mom used to use it all the time to make homemade bread.
 It is natural and clean like whole wheat but it’s white flour and the texture is much closer to regular all purpose flour.
 My mom used to buy the white whole wheat and grind it herself.
 The apple filling for this pie is made in a crock pot instead of buying it in a can.
 Give it a try and let me know how much work it is to make it and if it’s worth the bother.

 This pecan is delicious because it’s homemade and full of good healthy ingredients.
-Although this pie is clean eating it isn’t necessarily conducive to loosing weight or not gaining weight for the matter.
-Ha ha! 🙂 But hey if you love pecan pie and you only eat in once or twice a year, I nothing wrong with that, so let’s go for it.
+Although this pie is Clean Eating, it isn’t necessarily conducive to losing weight – or not gaining weight for that matter.
+Ha ha! 🙂 But hey, if you love pecan pie and you only eat it once or twice a year, I see nothing wrong with that, so let’s go for it.